OdeliaAbbou/SecurityLibrairy/README.md

 ### 🔐 Key Features

-✅ **Disable screenshots**
-Blocks screenshots and screen recording with "FLAG_SECURE".

-✅ **Block preview in recent apps**
-Hides your app content in the Android recent tasks list.
+✅ **Disable screenshots and preview in recent apps** Blocks screenshots, screen recording, and hides your app from the recent apps screen using `FLAG_SECURE`.

 ✅ **Disable copy/paste**
 Removes all interaction with text fields: